meilisearch/documentation/create/how_to/running_production.md

 + An up-to-date server that runs Debian 10
 + An ssh keypair to connect to that machine

-> *TIPS:* learn how to connect via SSH to your [DigitalOcean droplet](https://www.digitalocean.com/docs/droplets/how-to/connect-with-ssh/) or any [Linux or windows server](https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows)
+> *TIPS:* learn how to connect via SSH to your [DigitalOcean droplet](https://www.digitalocean.com/docs/droplets/how-to/connect-with-ssh/) or any [Linux or Windows server](https://phoenixnap.com/kb/ssh-to-connect-to-remote-server-linux-or-windows)

 ## Step 1: Install MeiliSearch